 Tskaltubo is 240km or at least 4 hours by road from Tbilisi, so it’s not really feasible to visit as a day trip using public transport.
 To the best of my knowledge there are no direct marshrutka connections, meaning you’d have to change vans in Kutaisi or possibly in Zestafoni.

 If you only have a day and you need to travel from Tbilisi, the only option is to join a guided tour or hire a car/car and driver.
 Private transfers start from 200 GEL return when booked through GoTrip.
 Car hire starts from 20 USD/day when booked through Local Rent.

 If you have a rental car, you’ll find it fairly easy to navigate Tskaltubo and find street parking.
 A car isn’t really necessary as the area is quite compact, but if you have mobility issues or you’re travelling in summer, it can be a good option.

 Most people choose to get around Tskaltubo by foot, which is what I usually do too.
 To save time and energy, you might consider hiring a bicycle.
 The area is pretty flat and it would be enjoyable to cycle around and through the park.
-There are a few bike shops at the bottom of the park near this hotel.

 Suggested Tskaltubo walking route

 I recommend starting at the top of the park and working your way around Tskaltubo in an anticlockwise direction.